 I wanted the large Smart Wand to be everything the Hitachi is and more.
 But it is not.
 The Hitachi is stronger, with controls that make sense, a comfortable shape (compared to the Smart Wand… which is saying something), and a 30-year history of not glitching.

 When it’s behaving, I like the large Smart Wand well enough.
-I can use it on bare skin, unlike the Hitachi, and the silky, seamless silicone head feels good.
+I can use it on bare skin, and the silky, seamless silicone head feels good.
 It’s strong, with vibrations ranging from deep and rumbly to intense and buzzy.
 I even bought this silly-looking Flutter Attachment to help concentrate the vibrations, and that works fairly well.
 BUT THE LARGE SMART WAND IS $169.
 It is OBSCENELY expensive.
 Offensively expensive.
 Nothing-can-justify-that expensive.